martaaib/FGP_Marta_Ibanez/README.md

-# Defining the placental secretomme
+# Defining the placental secretome
 By: Marta Ibáñez

 Supervised by: Dr Amanda Sferruzzi-Perri, Dr Tina Napso and Dr Xiaohui Zhao.